Types of Purchasing Organizations

 However, some Group Companies / Holdings can choose to establish a separate firm for their purchases with common subjects.
-The most familiar example for this is “Zer Central Services and Trade Inc.” (http://www.koczer.com/) established by Koç Holding in 2003.
-Thus, they provide better conditions for purchase by benefiting from economy of scale, and enabling the group companies to focus on their business by clearing of businesses that do not create value.
+The most familiar example of this is “Zer Central Services and Trade Inc.” (https://www.koczer.com/) established by Koç Holding in 2003.
+Thus, they provide better conditions for purchase by benefiting from the economy of scale and enabling the group companies to focus on their business by clearing of businesses that do not create value.

 This type, intending to minimize the cons of the central purchase organization and to provide quick response times, is applied by making big-budget purchases by the central group, and small purchases by the project.
-The majority of purchase activity is performed by the purchasing agents in projects, but is constrantly coordinated and controlled by the central purchase.
+The majority of purchase activity is performed by the purchasing agents in projects but is constantly coordinated and controlled by the central purchase.

 As the generally-used organization type, this one is conducted entirely by the project (except for the Procurement unit in energy projects).
-In this organization, burocracy is in the minimal level as there are not procedures such as sending documents to the central group and receiving approval.
+In this organization, bureaucracy is at a minimal level as there are not procedures such as sending documents to the central group and receiving approval.

 In my opinion, this is the type of organization that large-scale, project-based firms should use.
 I have combined the Coordinated and Independent purchase approaches here.
 In this type of organization, there is a regional active consultant along with the independent purchase type.
 The role of the active consultant here is to link the contracts of big-budget purchases with high discount rates according to ABC analysis by using the firm-wide control opportunity and to constantly investigate purchase activities of the projects remotely in coordination with the central quality group.